-If you notice any of these symptoms, see a dermatologist or ophthalmologist right away.
+If you notice any of these symptoms, see a dermatologist or eye doctor right away.

 Scientists don’t know exactly why it happens, but researchers have found that 85% of people with ocular rosacea have blocked oil glands around the edges of their eyelids.
 These glands produce the oil layer of the year film to help prevent dryness.
 If they are blocked, the area around them can swell and get irritated.
 This can lead to redness and itching in your eyes and crust in your eyelashes.

 Some scientists believe mites -- tiny spider-like creatures that live in hair follicles on your face and lashes -- can block the glands.
 Others think there may be a link between rosacea and the bacteria that cause digestive infections.
 Another idea is that rosacea is caused by a problem with your blood vessels.
 Genes and your environment may play a part, too.

 Fair-skinned people are more likely to have rosacea, and some women get it during menopause.
-It can’t be spread from person to person.
+It can’t spread from person to person.